 A borderless, interconnected grid within Asia will:

-He further says, “Asian countries have long traded with one another, but cross-border electricity trading will require another level of trust.
-A new era of prosperity and stronger ties, driven by clean energy, will be brought on by clean energy interconnectivity.”
+He further states, “Asian countries have long traded with one another, but cross-border electricity trading will require another level of trust.
+Clean energy interconnectivity will bring on a new era of prosperity and stronger ties.”

 Is renewable energy in Asia attainable?